-CourseTitle & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of thecourse (if any)
+CourseTitle & Code Credits Credi it distribut of the co Eligibility criteria Pre- requisite of thecourse (if any)

 Lecture Tutorial Practical

 Food Science 4 3 0 1 Class XII pass NIL

 - 1. Understanding food science, its chemistry and techniques of food preservation. - 2.
 Understanding microorganisms and their roles in food processing and spoilage.